 Data Submission and Reporting Requirements are detailed in OEC General Policy A-03.

-Annual Forms are sent via email to CDC contractors at the beginning of the fiscal year (July), to be completed through a Qualtrics survey.
+Annual Forms are sent via email to CDC contractors to be completed through a Qualtrics survey.
 Forms that contractors may need to resubmit during the year due to program changes are located below and can be completed and emailed to OEC Co-Program Managers.

 CDC programs are required to enter (or upload) child enrollment data and submit monthly reports via Early Care and Education (ECE) Reporter.
 CDC contractors with one or more subcontractors must review and approve all reports monthly and are responsible for monitoring the accuracy of the data submitted.